johnnymatthews/learning-aion/1-getter-setter-aiwa/README.md

 ## Suggested Improvements

-There's a lot of room for improvement in this application.
-Having a user enter their private key into a window is not best practice.
-A better solution would be to couple this application with a browser wallet like [Syna+](https://chrome.google.com/webstore/detail/syna%20/bnhpllgghialpkpbeenoalpeoneieaje) or [Aiwa](https://getaiwa.com/).
-There is also no validation on any of the input fields, which would be a big issue if this application were in a production environment.
+There's some room for improvement in this application.
+For example, there is no validation on any of the input fields, which would be a big issue if this application were in a production environment.